 The DFG 3D-Viewer is a media-typological extension of the DFG Viewer and currently accessible at SLUB Dresden.
 It is still based on Kitodo.Presentation, which has been extended by a 3D viewer component realized with three.js.
 The source code of the entire DFG viewer and all components is open source and can be found on GitHub.

 While web-based GIS functionalities for processing and visualizing 2D geometries can be realized with standardized services and formats, corresponding techniques for managing and analyzing 3D data have not yet been established.
-Similarly, previous web-based 3D viewers such as sketchfab.com or 3dwarehouse.sketchup.com are commercial services and offer neither legal security nor verified long-term data availability or scientific reproducibility.
-Widely accepted minimum standards for 3D model documentation and licensing are lacking.
+Similarly, previous web-based 3D viewers such as sketchfab.com or 3dwarehouse.sketchup.com are commercial offers and provide neither legal security nor verified long-term data availability or scientific reproducibility.
+In addition, there are no commonly accepted minimum standards for 3D model documentation and licensing.

-The development of a digital 3D viewer infrastructure for historical 3D reconstructions should offer for the first time as a permanent infrastructure on the one hand a sustainable accessibility as well as archiving of raw data sets and meta information, on the other hand by the generation of 3D web models from common data types a collaboration as well as a professional discourse on the virtual model enable.
+The development of a digital 3D viewer infrastructure for historical 3D reconstructions is supposed to offer a permanent infrastructure.
+On the one hand, it will provide sustainable accessibility as well as archiving of raw data sets and meta information.
+On the other hand, it will enable a collaboration by generating 3D web models from common data types as well as a professional discourse on virtual models.

-The overall goal of the project is to develop a digital 3D viewer for digital, source-based 3D reconstructions.
-Subgoals are:
+The project aims to develop a digital 3D viewer for digital, source-based 3D reconstructions.
+Further goals are:

 - Creation of an interdisciplinary application profile

 - Workflow for the delivery of a 3D model in the repository